India's Adani Green to buy SoftBank-backed SB Energy in $3.5 billion deal

-EnergyIndia's Adani Green to buy SoftBank-backed SB Energy in $3.5 billion deal

-Indian renewable energy company Adani Green Energy Ltd (ADNA.NS) said on Wednesday it would buy SoftBank Group Corp-backed (9984.T) SB Energy Holdings Limited for an enterprise value of $3.5 billion.
+BENGALURU (Reuters) -Indian renewable energy company Adani Green Energy Ltd said on Wednesday it would buy SoftBank Group Corp-backed SB Energy Holdings Limited for an enterprise value of $3.5 billion.

 The deal would allow Adani Green to achieve its targeted renewable portfolio of 25 gigawatts (GW) four years ahead of its expected timeline, the company said.